 - Never pay a service to find scholarships, typically a scam

-- Expand your search beyond the internet: guidance counselor, newspapers, and library
+- Expand your search beyond the internet: guidance counselors, newspapers, and library

 - Awarded by college or university based on financial need

-- School may use federal or institutional methodology to determine need
+- School may use the federal or institutional methodology to determine the need

-- Grant amounts vary based on school’s available funds each year
+- Grant amounts vary based on the school’s available funds each year

 - Awarded to students with financial need according to FAFSA